 Neuroradiology Fellowship (Minnesota)

-The Neuroradiology Fellowship Program at Mayo Clinic in Rochester, Minn., covers all of the disciplines of neuroradiology including, head (intracranial), ENT/head and neck (extracranial), pediatrics and spine.
-The program takes place in a high-volume academic environment.
+The Neuroradiology Fellowship at Mayo Clinic's campus in Rochester, Minnesota, covers all of the disciplines of neuroradiology in both adult and pediatric patients, including head (intracranial), ENT/head and neck (extracranial), neurovascular, and spine.

-Through this one-year program you will receive training in all aspects of neuroradiology imaging, including plain films, plain film tomography, ultrasound, myelography, angiography, computed tomography, magnetic resonance and positron emission tomography (PET).
+Through this one-year program, you receive training in all aspects of neuroradiology imaging, including radiography, myelography, angiography, CT, MRI, fMRI, MRS, positron emission tomography (PET) and interventional neuroradiology.

-The Neuroradiology Fellowship prepares you for subspecialty practice or an academic career in neuroradiology.
+The fellowship takes place in a high-volume academic environment and prepares you for subspecialty practice or an academic career in neuroradiology.

-You will be eligible to take the Certificate of Added Qualifications (CAQ) in neuroradiology upon completion of the fellowship and one year of practice or additional training (one third of that time) in neuroradiology as required by the American Board of Radiology.
+You will be eligible to take the initial certification neuroradiology subspecialty examination upon completion of the fellowship and one year of practice or additional training (with at least one-third of that year spent in neuroradiology) as required by the American Board of Radiology.

-The Neuroradiology Fellowship in Rochester began in 1973, and, since that time, more than 59 physicians have completed training.
+The Neuroradiology Fellowship began in 1973.
+Since that time, more than 100 physicians have completed training.
 It is anticipated that five fellows will complete training in this program annually.